-There is also an urgent need to widely disseminate the DiCAH Implementation guidelines to strengthen coordination and supervision of ADH and School health activities at district level.
+There is also an urgent need to widely disseminate the DiCAH Implementation guidelines to strengthen coordination and supervision of Adolescent Health (ADH) and school health activities at district level.

-DiCAH members from Luwero and Kole districts during quarte review meetings and joint support supervision activities.
+DiCAH members from Luweero and Kole Districts during quarte review meetings and joint support supervision activities.

-Improving access to Adolescent and youth responsive services
+Improving access to adolescent and youth responsive services

-Orientation of youth focal persons and health workers in Luwero to strengthen adolescent and youth-friendly health service delivery.
+Orientation of youth focal persons and health workers in Luweero District to strengthen adolescent and youth-friendly health service delivery.

 Adolescent and youth-friendly health services (AYFHS) are key to ensuring young people access respectful, confidential, and quality sexual and reproductive health (SRH) care.
-The NDP IV prioritizes adolescent health by providing youth-friendly health services under the Human Capital Development (HCD) programme.
-To support this, Samasha, in partnership with the Ministry of Health's Adolescent and School Health Division, identified and built capacities of 20 youth focal persons and 10 department of the properties of 10 department of the properties of 10 department of the training enhanced provider competencies and raised awareness to barriers adolescents face when seeking health care.
+The next National Development Plan prioritizes adolescent health by providing youth-friendly health services under the Human Capital Development (HCD) programme.

+To support this, Samasha, in partnership with the Ministry of Health's Adolescent and School Health Division, identified and built capacities of 20 youth focal persons and 10 health workers in Luweero District on provision of adolescent responsive services.
+The training enhanced provider competencies and raised wareness to burriers adolescents face when seeking health care.

-((We receive close to 25 young people each day.
-The main challenge we face is the limited space, which makes it difficult to serve them comfortably,))
+We receive close to 25 young people ach day.
+Some come seeking for counseling while others want condoms.
+The main challenge we face is the limited space, which makes it difficult to serve them comfortably,